Admissions Open For Community Health Learning Programme (CHLP) 2026-27

 There will be no refund of payments that have been made.

 To continue the learning process, mechanisms are in place for networking between participants, and between participants and SOCHARA.
-These include CLIC, SUDHA and life-long access to the modules in the Learning Management System (LMS).
-There are also alumni e-groups, circulation of newsletters, background papers, reflections, research outputs, etc. In addition, the participants can keep in touch with SOCHARA team members, society members of SOCHARA, friends and associates who are located in different parts of the country and the world.
+These include CLIC, DAP and also alumni e-groups, circulation of newsletters, background papers, reflections, research outputs, etc. In addition, the participants can keep in touch with SOCHARA team members, society members of SOCHARA, friends and associates who are located in different parts of the country and the world.

-There is a need for continued learning in the practice of community health, strengthening the knowledge, attitudes and skills developed during the programme.
+There is a need for continuous lifelong learning in the practice of community health, strengthening the knowledge, attitudes and skills developed during the programme.

 - Apply online through the Google Form which is provided.